 Everyone in this world deserves to feel secure.
 More and more seniors are now taking advantage of protecting themselves by taking self-defense classes.
 Feeling weak and helpless can be one of the worst feelings anyone can experience in their lifetime, this is especially recognized for many seniors aging in place living an active lifestyle.
 As we age, our bodies tend to get slower and weaker, which can make us vulnerable to attacks by criminals or even bullies.
 Fortunately, there are a variety of great tactics that we can learn in order to protect ourselves as we get older.

-Learning about the steps you can take to avoid becoming a target, discovering the basic techniques for defending yourself will benefit your health and well-being.
+Learning about the steps you can take to avoid becoming a target, and discovering the basic techniques for defending yourself will benefit your health and well-being.
 Confidence is one of the most effective deterrents anyone can have to help reduce being a target or victim from attackers.
 Age and physical limitations do not have to prevent you from learning how to protect yourself.
 The first step for anyone is to pursue a comfortable way to study basic self-defense techniques.
 Self-defense can be achieved through martial arts on a variety of programs offered here in Canada specifically designed for seniors.

 The greatest confidence booster for any senior is knowing that you’re capable of defending yourself, feeling and looking confident will show the world that you are not weak or vulnerable, and that can potentially deter anyone from targeting you as well as keep you from having to defend yourself at all.